Character subpage for the Universe 9 characters.

 - Beam-O-War: The climax of his fight with Goku involves him in his giant form facing off against Super Saiyan Blue/Kaioken Goku's Kamehameha.
 He almost powers through, but is ultimately overwhelmed and defeated.

-- Blatant Lies: In an attempt to alienate Goku from the observing gods, he claims that without Goku's intervention they would have continued to live in peace, even though they were just told by the Grand Priest that Zeno was already going to destroy the seven weakest universes before Goku reminded him of the tournament.
+- Blatant Lies: In an attempt to alienate Goku from the observing gods, he claims that without Goku's intervention they would have continued to live in peace, even though they were just told by the Grand Minister that Zeno was already going to destroy the seven weakest universes before Goku reminded him of the tournament.

 - Calling Your Attacks: Wolfgang Penetrator!